Pitt Street Uniting Church

 The Pitt Street Uniting Church is a heritage-listed Uniting church building located at 264 Pitt Street in the Sydney central business district, Australia.
 Founded in 1833, the congregation was the original church of Congregationalism in New South Wales.
 The church building was designed by John Bibb and built from 1841 to 1846.
 It is also known as Pitt Street Congregational Church.
-The property is owned by The Uniting Church in Australia and was added to the New South Wales State Heritage Register on 2 April 1999.
+The property is owned by the Uniting Church in Australia.

 History

 The life of the congregation began when a church was founded on a nearby site in 1833.
 The foundation stone for the current building was laid in 1842 and took 4 years to complete.
 In 1846, the congregation moved to the new building, which was expanded in size and design in 1867.
 The original church was designed by John Bibb and built on the southern half of the present site between 1841 and 1846.
-Prior to its construction, the Congregationalists of colonial Sydney met in a building called the Independent Chapel, located on the western side of Pitt Street between Market and Park Street.
+Prior to its construction, the Congregationalists of colonial Sydney met in a building called the Independent Chapel, located on the western side of Pitt Street between Market and Park streets.
 This was opened as a place of public worship in 1833, but the rapidly growing congregation soon necessitated the erection of a larger building.
 The foundation stone was laid in 1841, but economic recession meant it wasn't completed until 1846.

 The Church took its present form in 1867 after extensive remodelling by architect George Allen Mansfield.
 This included the extension of the sandstone facade and the enlargement of the original iron pallisade fence as well as significant changes to the interior.

 The church was involved in debates on a number of social issues, especially education.
 It supported initiatives such as the establishment of the Sussex Street Mission, the Boys' Brigade and the YMCA.

 In 1928, Church House (now Pilgrim House) was erected, as an early attempt to introduce an income earning space to support pastoral activities.
-Pilgrim House was constructed during a revival in the activities of the parish under the ministry of the Reverend T. E. Ruth.
+Pilgrim House was constructed during a revival in the activities of the parish under the ministry of the Rev. T. E. Ruth, previously of the Collins Street Baptist Church, Melbourne.
 He promoted the idea that the parish should expand its role and its ability to earn income by the provision of both meeting rooms and rentable space.

 In the 1960s there was a proposal to demolish the building.
 Jack Mundey and the Builders Labourers Federation responded to a plea by congregation members and declared a green ban on the project, thus saving the building.
 By the mid 1970s, the small congregation, devoted itself to renewing the life of the parish and began restoring the church and Pilgrim House.

 In 1977 it became part of the Uniting Church.

 There have been several attempts to demolish the building.
 Restoration work was carried out in the early 1980s with a grant from the Heritage Council of New South Wales and again in 1989 and 1996.